Smartling/ios-context-framework/README.md

 1. UIAlertViews and UIActionSheets are captured automatically.
 Do not call `.tap()` after showing one of these views.
 2. Only `.tap()` the context capture button once per view.
 The button will be removed after being tapped.

+## Feedback

+iOS Context is currently in beta.
+That means we need your feedback.
+Please send any issues or suggestions to ioscontext@smartling.com.
+If context for a particular string is unsatisfactory, please send a screenshot or a dashboard link.

 [apple-static-libs]: https://developer.apple.com/library/ios/technotes/iOSStaticLibraries/Articles/configuration.html
 [apple-automating-ui]: https://developer.apple.com/library/ios/documentation/DeveloperTools/Conceptual/InstrumentsUserGuide/UsingtheAutomationInstrument/UsingtheAutomationInstrument.html